Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Supplementary Materials

 As discussed in Section \ref{sec: Methods}, the fixed parameters consist of randomized matrices adhering to specific constraints.
 One of our key assessments of the model involved investigating the stability of the model's predictions (connectivity or response) concerning the initialization of these fixed matrices.
 To achieve this, we conducted the training process a total of $N_{rep}$ times (typically between 5 and 10 repetitions) and examined the consistency of the model's outcomes.

-For instance, in the lasso regression (Eq. \ref{eq: lasso regression}), the optimal $\mathcal{W}_{out}$ was determined for each set of $\mathcal{W}{res}$, $\mathcal{W}_{in}$, and $\hat{\mathcal{S}}$.
+For instance, in the lasso regression (Eq. \ref{eq: lasso regression}), the optimal $\mathcal{W}_{out}$ was determined for each set of $\mathcal{W}_{res}$, $\mathcal{W}_{in}$, and $\hat{\mathcal{S}}$.
 We specifically evaluated the stability of connections within the intrinsic connectivity matrix (ICM), $\mathcal{T}_0$ (Eq. \ref{eq: intrinsic conn matrix}).
-This matrix results from the product of $\mathcal{W}{out}$ and $\hat{\mathcal{S}}$ with $\mathcal{W}{in}$.
+This matrix results from the product of $\mathcal{W}_{out}$ and $\hat{\mathcal{S}}$ with $\mathcal{W}_{in}$.
 We assessed the consistency of connections in the ICM across different training sessions, quantifying it as the ICM confidence as follows:

 Here, $\Gamma_{CM}$ represents the confidence value, $\sigma_{\mathcal{T}_0}$ stands for the standard deviation of the connection weights across the repetitions, and $\langle \mathcal{T}_0 \rangle$ denotes the mean connection weights averaged over the repetitions.
-FIGURE BALALA The assessment of response prediction stability, as outlined in Section \ref{sec: response test}, involved conducting the test with multiple initializations and calculating the mean response.
-The degree of stability is visualized by the error bars, which represent the standard deviation of the predicted response for each channel (Fig. ,Section \ref{sec: response test})
+The assessment of response prediction stability, as outlined in Section \ref{sec: response test}, involved conducting the test with multiple initializations and calculating the mean response.
+The degree of stability is visualized by the error bars, which represent the standard deviation of the predicted response for each channel (Figs. \ref{fig:channel predictions sim} and \ref{fig:channel predictions exp}).

-Regarding the hyperparameters $m$ and $\alpha$, we characterized their effect on model outcomes in all steps: Validation, Connectivity prediction and Response prediction.
+Regarding the hyperparameters $m$ and $\alpha$, we characterized their effect on model outcomes in all steps: Validation, Connectivity prediction, and Response prediction.
+Fig. \ref{fig: m and alpha parametrization} illustrates the characterization of some of the model's metrics as a function of hyperparameters $m$ and $\alpha$.